 Being parents, we want the best for our kids.
 But usually most of the time, we don’t know what we’re doing wrong or what we’re doing right.
 Truth is, there is no wrong or right way to teach a child, we all have our own way of teaching.

-But from my 10 years of experience, I’ve noticed a few common mistakes that parents unknowingly commit that slows down their child’s learning potential.
+But from our 16+ years of experience, we’ve noticed a few common mistakes that parents unknowingly commit that slows down their child’s learning potential.

 These mistakes although seems normal on the surface, can slow down your child’s learning, growth and sometimes even confidence.
 But it can be easily identified and prevented.

-So if you have a child aged 5-12, you might be making the same mistakes as the many parents I have spoken to or observed.
-And the pointers I’ll be sharing will be crucial to helping you make sure that your child is on the right path to using his brain effectively.
+So if you have a child aged 5-12, you might be making the same mistakes as the many parents we have spoken to or observed.
+And the pointers we’ll be sharing will be crucial to helping you make sure that your child is on the right path to using his brain effectively.

 So let’s get started!

 Mistake #1: Discouraging Your Child From Expressing Themselves

 Many parents we’ve noticed are quick to tell their children to keep quiet and behave in public.
 Sometimes, they do it just because they are too busy to handle their child’s comments or maybe they’re just having a bad day.

 The problem here is that if you stop your child from expressing himself, he might lose confidence in his thoughts and might feel that his presence is unwanted.
 This reflects in his learning as he will be more afraid to make mistakes and will be closed off when exposed to new concepts.

 Here’s what you should do: